About Financial Aid

 Do we qualify for Financial Aid?

-The financial aid committee’s awards are based on a variety of factors including income, assets (including home equity, college funds and investments), family size, and the number of children attending institutions charging tuition.
-In addition, the School seriously considers each family’s entire financial picture and extenuating circumstances when deciding on financial aid awards and assumes each family has provided an honest assessment of its ability to pay tuition.
+Free Union Country School offers Financial Aid to families with a wide range of financial situations.
+Most families adjust spending priorities, maximize family earnings, and carefully manage assets in order to pay tuition.
+Any family is eligible to apply for Financial Aid.
+The Financial Aid committee’s awards are based on a variety of factors including income, assets, family size, and the number of children attending institutions charging tuition.
+The School seriously considers each family’s circumstance when deciding Financial Aid awards, and assumes each family has provided an honest assessment of its ability to pay tuition.

 How do we apply?